RAvenGEr/digest-access/README.md

 # digest-access
 HTTP Digest Access Authentication for Rust

-A (mostly) complete implementation of ITEF RFC2069, RFC2617 and RFC7616
+A (mostly) complete implementation of IETF RFC2069, RFC2617 and RFC7616

 ## Features